OBSERVATORY OF SUSTAINABLE DEVELOPMENT GOALS FOR THE MEDITERRANEAN BASIN

 WHO are we?

-SDG4MED, the Joint Observatory of Sustainable Development Goals for the Mediterranean Basin was created on July 22nd 2020 as a shared effort by Madrid based Fundacion Philippe Cousteau and the Italian Fondazione CS MARE.
+SDG4MED, Sustainable Development Goal for the Mediterranean, is a no profit association aiming at acting as an "observatory of sustainable development objectives (SGDs) for the Mediterranean" It was established on July 22nd 2020 as a shared effort by Madrid based Fundacion Philippe Cousteau and by Italian highly skilled team.

 WHAT are we aiming at?